 One note if you decide to change or start any fitness or nutrition plan, consult with your physician first.

-Staying fit is something we should all strive for and during a job search it plays an even more important role.
-We are not a nutrition and/or fitness website or experts, but we felt it was important to discuss this topic on our site since many people going through a job search or career change forget about their physical well-being during the process.
+Staying fit is something we should all strive for, and during a job search, it plays an even more critical role.
+We are not a nutrition or fitness website or experts, but we felt it was important to discuss this topic on our site since many people going through a job search or career change forget about their physical well-being during the process.

 Staying Fit while Unemployed

-People who have had a full schedule while being employed and now when unemployed face a challenge of adjusting to a new routine; we discuss this topic on our page Routine to Stay Focus.
-When you don’t have a structured work day or routine you can find yourself moving less and eating more, which can be a combination that can put on extra pounds making you feel sluggish and unmotivated.
-Then you add the frustration of a job search and it can leave you feeling gloomy and depression can set it.
+People who have had a full schedule while being employed and now when unemployed face a challenge of adjusting to a new routine; we discuss this topic in our page Routine to Stay Focus.
+When you don’t have a structured workday or routine, you can find yourself moving less and eating more, which can be a combination that can put on extra pounds making you feel sluggish and unmotivated.
+Then you add the frustration of a job search, and it can leave you feeling gloomy, and depression can set it.
 All of this can work against you during this challenging time.
-We all have heard the better you feel on the inside the better you will shine on the outside, which can only help during the interview process.
+We all have heard the better you feel on the inside, the better you will shine on the outside, which can only help during the interview process.
 Feeling good, looking good, having energy and keeping a clear mind will benefit you during your job search.

 While Employed but Looking for a New Job